Joseph H. Tucker: Building Camp Douglas, First Tucker command

 Illinois Governor Richard Yates assigned Judge Allen C. Fuller, soon to be adjutant general for the State of Illinois, to select the site for a permanent army camp at Chicago.
 Judge Fuller selected the site that was already in use for the makeshift camps because it was only four miles from downtown Chicago, prairie surrounded the site, nearby Lake Michigan could provide water and the Illinois Central Railroad ran within a few hundred yards of the site.
 Fuller was not an engineer and did not realize that the site was a poor choice for a large camp because of its wet, low–lying location.
 The camp initially lacked adequate medical facilities, sewers, latrines and drainage and when the camp opened, it had only one water hydrant.

 Governor Yates put Colonel Joseph H. Tucker, commanding the 60th Regiment, Illinois State Militia, in charge of building the camp and appointed Tucker as the camp's first commander.
-State militia troops called the Mechanics Fusiliers, who were apprentice and journeyman carpenters, built the barracks in October and November 1861.
+State militia troops called the Mechanics Fusileers, who were apprentice and journeyman carpenters, built the barracks in October and November 1861.
 Regular troops had to suppress rioting construction troops and restore order to the camp when the State tried to convert them to infantry and reneged on a promise of extra pay.
 This was only the beginning of Tucker's problems.

 By November 15, 1861, Camp Douglas housed about 4,222 volunteer soldiers from 11 regiments.
 In an ominous preview of the effects of living at the camp on the future prisoners, the recruits, who were in better physical condition than the later prisoners, suffered forty-two deaths from disease by February 1862.
 Colonel Tucker's job as camp commander was not easy even before the camp was converted to a prison camp.
 He had to use increasingly hard measures to curb considerable drunk and disorderly conduct by recruits in camp and in the city of Chicago, where the soldiers abused pass privileges.